Prudhvirajrekula/Flight-Management-System/README.md

 ## Conclusion

 The **Flight Management System** is a simple yet effective tool for managing flight-related operations.
 It allows administrators to perform CRUD operations on flight data and passengers easily through a user-friendly interface built with Tkinter.

-This open-source project is ideal for developers learning about Python, Tkinter, and managing data through CRUD operations.
-It can be expanded or customized to suit more complex requirements in real-world flight management systems.